 The pear shaped Torah finial consists of a shaft, a body and an apex.

-The cylindrical shaft tapers towards the body.
+The cylindrical shaft tapers slightly towards the body.
 A ring appears around the shaft’s bottom while another ring appears at its top.
-A compressed globular capital surmounts the shaft.
-The capital is divided into two halves each decorated with a whorl of leaves, radiating once from the bottom and once from the top.
+A globular capital, decorated with diagonal grooves, surmounts the shaft.

-The pear shaped body is divided into two parts by a protruding ring.
+The pear shaped body is composed of two parts divided by a protruding ring.

-The protruding ring is decorated at its top and bottom with a whorl of leaves.
-Six rings, carrying chains with grooved, drop shaped bells at their ends, are attached to the protruding ring.
+The protruding ring is decorated with stripes at its lower part and with a winding branch at its upper part.
+Eight rings carrying chains ending with heart shaped and grooved, drop shaped bells, are attached to the protruding ring.

-The upper conal shaped part is encircled at its bottom by a winding branch bearing flowers, topped by a whorl of leaves radiating from the top.
+The upper conal shaped part is encircled at its bottom by a band bearing scrolls, similar to the wide band at the lower part.
+It is surmounted by a whorl of leaves radiating from the top.

 A faceted bud shaped apex, mounted over a flower shaped disk, surmounts one of the Torah finials while a compressed bud shaped apex, also mounted over a flower shaped disk, surmounts the other Torah finial.